opensearch-project/opensearch-spark/docs/ppl-lang/ppl-lookup-command.md

 **inputField**
 - Optional
 - Default: All fields of \<lookupIndex\> where matched values are applied to result output if no field is specified.
 - Description: A field in \<lookupIndex\> where matched values are applied to result output.
 You can specify multiple \<inputField\> with comma-delimited.
-If you don't specify any \<inputField\>, all fields of \<lookupIndex\> where matched values are applied to result output.
+If you don't specify any \<inputField\>, all fields expect \<lookupMappingField\> from \<lookupIndex\> where matched values are applied to result output.

 **outputField**
 - Optional
 - Default: \<inputField\>
 - Description:  A field of output.
-You can specify multiple \<outputField\>.
+You can specify zero or multiple \<outputField\>.
 If you specify \<outputField\> with an existing field name in source query, its values will be replaced or appended by matched values from \<inputField\>.
-If the field specified in \<outputField\> is a new field, an extended new field will be applied to the results.
+If the field specified in \<outputField\> is a new field, in REPLACE strategy, an extended new field will be applied to the results, but fail in APPEND strategy.

 **REPLACE | APPEND**
 - Optional
 - Default: REPLACE
-- Description: If you specify REPLACE, matched values in \<lookupIndex\> field overwrite the values in result.
+- Description: The output strategies.
+If you specify REPLACE, matched values in \<lookupIndex\> field overwrite the values in result.
 If you specify APPEND, matched values in \<lookupIndex\> field only append to the missing values in result.

 ### Usage
 - `LOOKUP <lookupIndex> id AS cid REPLACE mail AS email`